A 44-minute periodic radio transient in a supernova remnant: Model Constraints

-Additionally, our optical observation also put constraints to the WD evolution timescale by relating its limited bolometric magnitude to the cooling progress.
+Another constraint comes from the energy budget and the characteristic cooling timescale.
 Before the crystallization, the cooling timescale $\tau_{\textrm{cool}}$ of a hot WD is dominated by losing its thermal energy through black body radiation.
 Theoretically, the cooling time $\tau_{\textrm{cool}}$ is a function of the WD luminosity $L$, WD mass $M_{\textrm{WD}}$, core atomic weight $A$.
-The approximation relation can be expressed as \cite{mestel1952theory,althaus2010evolutionary}
+The approximate relation can be expressed as \cite{mestel1952theory,althaus2010evolutionary}